TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ## Resource Plugin

 ### HTTP
-- Set the backend endpoint path to forward the request to for the resource path where API Gateway will receive the request.
+- Sets the backend endpoint path to forward the request to for the resource path where API Gateway will receive the request.
 - It can only be set in resource methods.
 - It cannot be set at the same time as the MOCK plugin.